Dealing With Competition in the Event Planning Business

 Your Event Planning Competition

-Almost all party planners feel frustrated and anxious over their competition at some point.
+Almost all party planners feel frustrated and anxious about their competition at some point.
 It’s OK!
 But in order to build the thriving event planning business of your dreams, it’s important to know when it’s appropriate to look at how your competition is operating, and when to focus on your own resources, strengths, and business development.
 Here’s how you can design the event planning career of YOUR dreams and, at the same time, snap-out of unproductive emotions regarding your competition.

 Before You Launch: Perform Basic Market Research